Can Machines Think Like Humans? A Behavioral Evaluation of LLM Agents in Dictator Games: Discussion

 \subsection{Inconsistency in LLM Behavior: Lack of Understanding and Theories}

-The first theme highlights that current LLM agents are not capable of behaving like humans---they lack ``causal models of the world that support explanation and understanding'' and ``ground learning in intuitive theories of physics and psychology to support and enrich the knowledge that is learned'' \autocite[1]{LakeBuildingMachinesThat2017}.
+The first theme highlights that current LLM agents do not consistently behave like humans in the specific context of dictator games.
+They appear to lack ``causal models of the world that support explanation and understanding'' and ``ground learning in intuitive theories of physics and psychology to support and enrich the knowledge that is learned'' \autocite[1]{LakeBuildingMachinesThat2017}.
 LLMs rely on recognizing language patterns rather than truly understanding social norms or engaging in human-like reasoning.
-Despite being trained on vast datasets of human-generated text, LLMs do not consistently replicate human decision-making in social contexts.
+Despite being trained on vast datasets of human-generated text, LLMs do not consistently replicate human decision-making in these social contexts.
 This inconsistency is further exacerbated by the models' sensitivity to factors such as architecture, size, and prompt formulations, which challenges the assumption that simply increasing model size or complexity inherently improves reasoning abilities or leads to more human-like behaviors.

 While both LLMs and humans are epistemically opaque, there is a crucial difference.
 Human behaviors, though complex, can often be interpreted and predicted based on psychological theories and social norms.
 In contrast, LLMs lack such underlying theories; their internal processes remain a black box, and they do not follow human theories.
 This absence of interpretability and adherence to human reasoning processes limits our ability to understand and predict LLM behaviors in socially complex scenarios.